dan4in/Auto-Forced-Dark-Mode-chrome-extension/README.md

 **Forced Dark Mode Extension**
 This is a simple browser extension that enables dark mode on any website.
-The extension works by injecting CSS code that overrides the default website styling with a dark theme.
+The extension works by injecting code that overrides the default website styling with a dark theme.

 **Installation**
 To install the extension, follow these steps: